Birdsong in music: Birdsong as music

 On 19 May 1924, Beatrice Harrison broadcast a BBC radio programme in which she played the cello in her garden in Oxted, Surrey, alongside singing nightingales, attracted by her cello music.
 This was the BBC's first ever outside broadcast.
 The duet was celebrated 90 years on by the violinist Janet Welsh in Lincolnshire.
 The philosopher and jazz musician David Rothenberg similarly played an impromptu duet in March 2000 with a laughingthrush at the National Aviary in Pittsburgh.
 In the wild, male and female laughingthrushes sing complex duets, so "jamming" with a human clarinet player exploits the bird's natural behaviour.
 The duet inspired Rothenberg's 2005 book Why Birds Sing.
 Rothenberg has also recorded a duet with an Australian lyrebird.
 In Why Birds Sing, Rothenberg claims that birds vocalize traditional scales used in human music.
 He argues that birds like the hermit thrush sing on the pentatonic scale, while the wood thrush sings on the diatonic scale, as evidence that birdsong not only sounds like music, but is music in a human sense.
 Rothenberg's ideas were explored in a 2006 BBC documentary with the same title as the book.
 The claim that birds use fixed musical intervals, as on a scale, is however contradicted by a 2012 study led by the ecologist Marcelo Araya-Salas.
 It showed that of 243 samples of the nightingale wren's song, only 6 matched the intervals used in scales.

 Luis Felipe Baptista and Robin A. Keister argued in a 2005 paper "Why Birdsong is Sometimes Like Music" that the way birds use variations of rhythm, relationships of musical pitch, and combinations of notes can resemble music.
 They consider the theory that birds sometimes exploit variation in song to avoid monotony.
-They survey bird families that habitually borrow phrases or sounds from other species; the European starling is a well-studied borrower, and it is possible that the species inspired a Mozart piece; see Mozart's starling.
+They survey bird families that habitually borrow phrases or sounds from other species; the European starling is a well-studied borrower, and it inspired a composition by W. A. Mozart; see Mozart's starling.

 Adam Tierney and colleagues argued in a 2011 paper that the similar motor constraints on human and avian song drive these to have similar song structures, including "arch-shaped and descending melodic contours in musical phrases", long notes at the ends of phrases, and typically small differences in pitch between adjacent notes.
 They excluded birds like the European starling which use many buzzing or clicking noises that are inharmonic, working instead with birds with a strong pitch structure like the field sparrow Spizella pusilla (Emberizidae), the Eurasian treecreeper Certhia familiaris (Certhiidae) and the summer tanager, Piranga rubra (Thraupidae).

 Hollis Taylor argued in her 2017 book that the vocalizations of the pied butcherbird are music, rebutting musicological objections to this in detail.
 This was accompanied by birdsong-based "(re)compositions" based on avian transcriptions, paired with field recordings from the Australian outback.